benjaminpieplow/burglarr/README.md

 ### Configure DNS
 The *arr stack OOBEs very nicely, but it's [not possible](https://github.com/linuxserver/docker-sonarr/issues/118) to sideload reverse proxy configuration.
 This means it's impossible to configure the services if they're hidden behind a single-hostname proxy, so the initial setup _must_ be done by identifying the service in the FQDN, not URL (`sonar.foo.com` vs `foo.com/sonarr`).
 The easiest workaround I have found to this, is to give each service an Ingress of `*arr.burglarr.local`.
+These are baked into the deployment, as you will _probably_ have to tweak stuff "in the backend" every once in a while (read: reconfigure a service from scratch)

-Ideally, set a wildcard `*.burglarr.local` to any node on your K8s cluster.
+Ideally, set a wildcard `*.burglarr.local` pointing to any node on your K8s cluster in your DNS.

 If using the Windows host file, you will need to manually set each one as [.hosts does not support wildcards](https://superuser.com/questions/135595/using-wildcards-in-names-in-windows-hosts-file):
 - sonarr.burglarr.local
 - radarr.burglarr.local